Community information hubs

 For the purpose of electricity and telecommunications, the halls and facilities across the Shoalhaven that have installed Community Information Hubs have been transformed into sites that are not reliant on the infrastructure around them.

-How has this been done; how does it look?
-Enjoy a walk through tour of the pilot site in Callala Bay with Project Co-ordinator Vince Di Pietro.
+Take a walk through tour of the pilot site in Callala Bay with Project Co-ordinator Vince Di Pietro to see how it looks.

-When you visit a Community Information Hub you'll notice a satellite receiver and transmitter dish along with 16 solar panels on the roof.
-This power feeds into a locally manufactured 'inverter', which captures 100% of the energy generated by each individual panel.
+The Community Information Hubs have a satellite receiver and transmitter dish along with 16 solar panels attached to the building's roof.
+This power feeds into a locally manufactured inverter, which captures 100% of the energy generated by each individual panel.

-The energy captured is then combined and fed through a Tesla control panel and delivered to the state of the art 3.5 kilowatt 'Powerwall' Tesla battery, ensuring storage for three or four days of continuous power to essential services in emergency situations.
+The energy captured is then combined and fed through a Tesla control panel and delivered to the 3.5-kilowatt Powerwall Tesla battery, ensuring storage for 3 or 4 days of continuous power to essential services in emergency situations.

 What are the essential services?